 The disclosure of payments we have committed to make under our contractual obligations are summarized in Form 10-K for the twelve-month period ended December 31, 2008, in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Contractual Obligations."
-There have been no material changes in our contractual obligations since December 31, 2008.
+Other than the note exchanges and intended prepayment of our mortgage loan described below, there have been no material changes in our contractual obligations.